chrisjgf/tagger/README.md

 - Uses GPS on mobile devices (including iOS)
 - May take longer and consume more battery
 - Provides accuracy information in meters

+### iOS Location Permissions

+If location access is denied:

+1. **Check Location Services**: Settings → Privacy & Security → Location Services (must be ON)
+2. **Safari Permission**: Settings → Privacy & Security → Location Services → Safari Websites
+   - Set to "Ask Next Time" or "While Using the App"
+3. **Reset if needed**: Settings → Safari → Clear History and Website Data
+4. **HTTPS Required**: The app must be accessed via HTTPS (Vercel provides this automatically)
+5. **User Gesture**: On iOS Safari, location must be requested from a button click, not on page load

 ## Data Storage